AliakseiKaniaveha/citadel/README.md

 * **Share our ideas.** _Talk is cheap.
 Show me the code._ - L.Torvalds.
 We believe that for a software engineer showing the code is the easiest and quickest way to get the message.
 * **Proof our ideas.** We want to have a handbook containing set of **working** examples demonstrating how to incorporate CI and all layers of the Test Pyramid dealing with one or another technology.

-## Beliefs

-Our view on a way of developing modern software applications is in essence the following few principles:

-* **Automated Tests.** Each application function is covered by set automated tests (see Test Pyramid).
-Code changes that lacks of tests shall not pass code review.
-* **Clean Code.** Code is clean in terms of [Robert C. Martin - Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)).
-* **Continuous Integration.** There is no chance to break already working function as each incoming change verified **automatically**.
-Breaking changes shall not pass.

 ## Benefits